Python notes - XML and HTML

 • interesting where to import ET from - xml.etree was introduced in 2.5, before then you'ld import elementtree(verify)

-• useful to mix/fallback imports, to e.g. get ET's added python code mixed with cET's faster c code.
+• useful to fallback to other imports, to e.g. get ET's added python code mixed with cET's faster c code.

 This is less pressing in py3 (3.3) in that xml.etree.ElementTree uses a C implementation if available.